Everything you need to know about hair removal at home—from cost to pain levels and effectiveness

 • Pain/discomfort level (out of 5): 0

-Officially known as depilatory cream, hair removal cream is a thick substance that you smooth over your skin to remove hair.
+Officially known as depilatory cream, hair removal cream is a thick substance that is smoothed over the skin to remove hair.

 How it works: Ingredients commonly found in depilatory creams include salts of thioglycolic acid and thiolactic acids, which dissolve the disulfide bonds and keratin in the hair, so that they are easily removed without any pulling.

-How to do it at home: If you can get past the smell of rotten eggs, always patch test 24 hours before using a hair removal cream to ensure that you don't react adversely to the ingredients of your chosen purchase.
-Never apply a hair removal cream to skin that is weeping or irritated.
+How to do it at home: Once you get past the smell of rotten eggs, always do a patch test 24 hours before using your hair removal cream to ensure you don't have an adverse reaction.
+Never apply hair removal cream to skin that is weeping or irritated.

-Outside of that, apply to areas of unwanted hair before taking a shower—save reaping the hot bath benefits for another day.
-Leave it on for three to 10 minutes depending on the manufacturer’s instructions, then use a washcloth and warm water to remove the paste-like combination of hair and cream.
-Do not exceed the recommended amount of time, as you run the risk of a chemical burn.
+Once you've tested, apply the cream to areas of unwanted hair before taking a shower—save reaping the hot bath benefits for another day.
+Leave it on for 3-10 minutes, depending on the manufacturer’s instructions, then use a washcloth and warm water to remove the paste-like combination of hair and cream.
+Do not exceed the time specified as you risk chemical burns.

-How it works with different hair types: Hair removal creams can be used on any area of the body, but since you’ll be using a fair bit of the stuff and it can get a bit messy, they lend themselves better to use on the legs and underarms rather than the bikini line.
-Results don’t last long though, as hair removal creams only tackle the hair below the skin's surface rather than at the root.
+How it works with different hair types: Hair removal creams can be used on any area of the body, but since you’ll be using a fair bit of the stuff and it can get a bit messy, they lend themselves better to the legs and underarms rather than the bikini line.
+Results don’t last long, though, as hair removal creams don't target the root.

 Electrolysis